Your cart

 1. Is the Parachute Eco Mattress really firm?

-In my experience and in our team’s logs, the Parachute Eco Mattress sits clearly on the firm side.
-Multiple independent reviews describe it around 8 out of 10 on typical firmness scales, and our bodies agreed.
-My back loved that firmness, while Mia’s shoulders stayed more aware during long side stretches.
-Under those circumstances, back and stomach sleepers benefited most.
+In our logs, the Parachute Eco Mattress sits clearly on the firm side.
+The team generally placed it around an 8 out of 10 on common firmness scales.
+My back responded well to that level of support, while Mia’s shoulders stayed more aware during long side stretches.
+Back and stomach sleepers benefited the most.

 2. Does the Parachute mattress sleep hot?

-Heat management counted as one of this mattress’s strong points.
+Heat management was one of this mattress’s stronger points.
 Marcus, who sweats through many foam beds, stayed comfortable here.
-The New Zealand wool layers and organic cotton cover helped move moisture away, and the open coil structure let heat escape.
-From the perspective of hot sleepers, this Parachute mattress behaved more like a breathable innerspring than a dense memory foam slab.
+The wool and cotton helped with moisture, and the open coils gave heat a path out instead of holding it near the surface.

 3. Is the Parachute Eco Mattress good for side sleepers?